Close Alert Banner

 Cost of Food

-The cost of healthy food refers to the amount of money an individual, family or household needs in order to purchase food that meets their dietary and nutritional needs.
-The nutritious food basket (NFB) is made up of the foods that an individual or household would eat as part of a healthy diet.
-The local cost of each item is identified to calculate the overall local cost to eat basic nutritious food.
+The nutritious food basket (NFB) is made up of the foods that an individual or family would eat to meet nutrition recommendations.
+The local cost of each item is identified to calculate the overall local cost to eat a nutritious diet.

-When compared to families with median incomes, low-income families spend much more of their overall family budget to buy nutritious food.
-Since 2011, families with income from Ontario Works needed to spend between 35% to 42% of their after-tax income to buy healthy food.
-A family of four with income from a full-time/full-year minimum wage job spent 25% to 33% and a single parent household with two children spent between 29% and 34% of their income on healthy food.
-In contrast, a family of four with a median income (after-tax) only spent 11%-13% of their income on healthy food.
+When compared to families with median incomes, low-income families need to spend much more of their overall family income to buy nutritious food.
+In 2023, a reference family of four with income from Ontario Works needed to spend 48% of their after-tax income to purchase the Nutritious Food Basket.
+In contrast, a reference family of four with a median income (after-tax) needed to spend only 15% of their income on the Nutritious Food Basket.

-Why is the Cost of Healthy Food Important?
+Why is the cost of nutritious food important?

 Access to healthy food is directly connected to income.
 When the cost of food increases, people who are living with low income are impacted most because they are already struggling financially.
 When people don't have access to safe, nutritious food they may miss out on key nutrients and experience negative physical and mental health outcomes.[3]